Zubeen Garg: Tributes

 Garg's death prompted widespread tributes across India.
 Many high-profile individuals, including Prime Minister Narendra Modi, leader of the opposition Rahul Gandhi, and the Chief Minister of Assam, Himanta Biswa Sarma, expressed their condolences.
 As a tribute, the Government of Assam declared a three-day state mourning from 20 to 22 September and later it was extended to 23 September to cover the day of his funeral and cremation.
 West Bengal Chief Minister Mamata Banerjee also expressed grief, describing Garg as her "dear brother" and praising his "mellifluous voice and indomitable spirit," adding that his songs will remain "immortal forever."

 In addition to political leaders, numerous figures from the Indian film and music industries expressed grief over Garg's death.
 Fellow Assamese singer Papon described the loss as comparable to losing a brother, calling Garg "the voice of a generation."
 Music director Pritam Chakraborty, who had collaborated with him on Gangster (2006), stated that he was "shocked and devastated" and conveyed condolences to Garg's family.

-Musician A. R. Rahman, veteran singer Hariharan, composer Jeet Ganguly, lyricist Sameer Anjaan, rapper Badshah, singers Alisha Chinai, Mahalakshmi Iyer, Shaan, Amaal Mallik, Debojit Saha, Kalpana Patowary, Raageshwari Loomba Swaroop, Shilpa Rao, Sunidhi Chauhan, Sagarika, Shreya Ghoshal, Tarali Sarma, Vishal Mishra, Vishal Dadlani, and actors Dev, Jatin Bora, Prosenjit Chatterjee and Ravi Sarma also shared tributes on social media, recalling Garg's cross‑genre contributions from Assamese folk to Bollywood.
+Musician A. R. Rahman, veteran singer Hariharan, composer Jeet Ganguly, lyricist Sameer Anjaan, rapper Badshah, pop band A Band of Boys, Viva, singers Alisha Chinai, Amaal Mallik, Debojit Saha, Kalpana Patowary, Mahalakshmi Iyer, Neha Bhasin, Raageshwari Loomba Swaroop, Sagarika, Shaan, Shilpa Rao, Shreya Ghoshal, Sowmya Raoh, Suchitra Krishnamoorthi, Sunidhi Chauhan, Tarali Sarma, Vishal Mishra, Vishal Dadlani, and actors Dev, Jatin Bora, Prosenjit Chatterjee and Ravi Sarma also shared tributes on social media, recalling Garg's cross‑genre contributions from Assamese folk to Bollywood.
 Assamese actor Adil Hussain called the news "shocking and heartbreaking," emphasising Garg's cultural importance in Assamese music and cinema.